 What is it?
 Part-community space and part-club night, Hoe_Mies is for shaking hips and shaking the table.
-From 1990s R&B to reggaeton and trap music, the party’s a vibrant showcase of heavy hit after heavy hit.
+From 1990s R&B to reggaeton and trap music, the party’s a vibrant showcase of massive hit after massive hit.

 Why go?
-The organizers make a particular effort to make a space for women, non-binary, and transgender artists to take their turn at centre stage – no easy feat in the male-heavy Berlin scene.
-Be sure to check their page for upcoming nights: though sporadic, a Hoe_Mies night is one not to miss.
+The organisers are particularly keen to make space for women, non-binary and transgender artists to take centre-stage – no easy feat in the male-heavy Berlin scene.
+Be sure to check their page for upcoming nights: though sporadic, a Hoe_Mies party is one not to miss.

 What is it?
 Nudity is far from unheard of at most Berlin clubs, and it’s actively encouraged at Pornceptual’s bi-monthly nights at Alte Münze.

 Why go?
-Run in conjunction with a queer-interest magazine of the same title, the party is a place to drop your inhibitions and your trousers to the tune of accessible techno and electronic music.
-Inclusivity and diversity are key.
-The night is a celebration of bodies of all shapes, sizes, and willingness to grin and bear it.
+Run in conjunction with the queer-interest magazine of the same name, this party is a place to abandon your inhibitions (and trousers) to the tune of accessible techno and electronic music.
+Inclusivity and diversity is key: the night is a celebration of bodies of all shapes, sizes – and the willingness to grin and bear it.

 What is it?
-Club music is rooted in underground communities, and Room 4 Resistance is bringing that revolutionary spirit back to about://blank.
-It’s one of the most progressive nights in town.
+Club music is rooted in underground communities, and Room 4 Resistance is bringing that revolutionary spirit back to a number of clubs including Trauma Bar und Kino.

 Why go?
-Lush with a refreshingly-broad palette of musical influences from 1980s glam rock to industrial techno and contemporary pop, the night is known for its diversity as well: Room 4 Resistance highlights the work of BAME, queer, non-binary, and transgender artists and extends a promise of safety and inclusivity to make a space for the personal and the political on the dancefloor.
+This night is also known for its diversity: Room 4 Resistance highlights the work of BAME, queer, non-binary and transgender artists and extends a promise of safety and inclusivity to make a space for the personal and political on the dancefloor.
+Playlists are lush with a refreshingly broad palette of musical influences from 1980s glam rock to industrial techno and contemporary pop.

 What is it?
-Lasting for well over 24 hours at a time, Buttons is a mainstay in the Berlin queer scene.
-The sprawling about://blank garden transforms into a glitterball for whole weekends with progressive electronic beats and ample room to dance, to chat, and to soak in the sun.
-It’s party perfection.
+Lasting well over 24 hours at a time, Buttons is a mainstay on the Berlin queer scene.
+The sprawling about://blank garden transforms into a glitterball for the weekend with progressive electronic beats and ample room to dance, chat and soak up the sun.

 Why go?
-Buttons is a cult classic among queer people for its excellent music and vibrant crowd.
-Come for the night and stay for longer – you certainly wouldn’t be the first Buttons partygoer to find themselves still out and about after the sun comes back up.
+Buttons has become a cult classic among queer people thanks its excellent music and vibrant crowd.
+Come for the night and stay for longer – you certainly wouldn’t be the first Buttons partygoer to find themselves still out and about when the sun comes up.

 What is it?
 Since its inception, Cocktail D’Amore’s been known for its unbeatable atmosphere.
-The queer party has an unparalleled crowd, packing the labyrinthian tunnels and dancefloors of Griessmuehle with locals looking for a night of hedonism and letting loose.
+The queer party always has an unparalleled crowd, packing the labyrinthine tunnels and dancefloors of Griessmuehle with locals looking for a night of hedonism.

 Why go?
-Clubbing is about community, and Cocktail’s community is tight-knit but welcoming: Come prepared for a good time and with an open mind.
+Clubbing is about community, and Cocktail’s community is tight-knit but welcoming: come with an open mind and be prepared for a good time.

 What is it?
-When Berlin's winter falls into full effect, Bodysnatch brings the heat to Monarch, a bar in the hip area where Friedrichshain and Kreuzberg meet.
-With a colourful mix of reggaeton, grime, breakbeat, and hip-hop, the bass-heavy tunes here warm up even the most frigid evenings.
+When the Berlin winter sets in, Bodysnatch brings the heat to Monarch.
+With a colourful mix of reggaeton, grime, Jersey Club and hip hop, the bass-heavy beats warm even the most frigid evenings.

 Why go?
-When you’re tired of techno, come here for high-energy music and a higher-energy crowd.
-You’ll find the already cosy venue packed to its limits so be ready to bump and grind.
+If you’re tired of techno, come here for high-energy music and a higher-energy crowd.
+You’ll find the already cosy venue full to brimming – so be ready to bump and grind.